bennettlindberg/bennettlindberg/README.md

 ## 👋 Hello!

-I'm Bennett Lindberg, a Computer Science major at Northwestern University's McCormick School of Engineering.
+I'm Bennett Lindberg, a software engineer working at Motorola Solutions.
 I am skilled at full-stack software development and am also interested in Programming Languages research.
-You can find out more about me on my website!
+In 2025, I received my B.S. in Computer Science from Northwestern University's McCormick School of Engineering.
+You can find out more about me on my website.

 ***Website: [bennettlindberg.com](https://bennettlindberg.com)***